PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Approach

+where the first DWConv module uses a relatively large $k=7$ kernel with stride $s=1$ and zero padding $3$, which is to integrate local information with a larger receptive field.

+\textbf{ii) Clustering via MLP}: To be more generic by eliminating the dependence on 2D convolution in Eqn.~\ref{eq:before_clustering}, it utilizes a MLP implementation,

+where the expansion ratio of the hidden layer of the MLP is set to 4 by default.

-To encourage forming meaningful clusters that can capture underlying visual patterns that are often spatially sparse, we apply Softmax along the spatial dimension (i.e., $dim=0$) in Eqn.~(\ref{eq:clustering}), which also enables directly visualizing $ \mathcal{C}_{N, M} $ as $M$ heatmaps \textit{as a means of diagnosing the interpretability} of a trained model at the instance level in a forward computation (Fig.~\ref{fig:PCAVis}).
+To encourage forming meaningful clusters (i.e., visual tokens) that can capture underlying visual patterns that are often spatially sparse, we apply Softmax along the spatial dimension in Eqns.~\ref{eq:clustering} and~\ref{eq:before_clustering_1}, which also enables directly visualizing $ \mathcal{C}_{N, M} $ as $M$ heatmaps \textit{for diagnosing the interpretability} of a trained model at the instance level in a forward computation.